-An opinion as to the validity of the Bonds and the exemption from federal taxation of the interest thereon will be furnished by Quarles & Brady LLP, Bond Counsel to the Town ("Bond Counsel"), and will be available at the time of delivery of the Bonds.
+An opinion as to the validity of the Bonds will be furnished by Quarles & Brady LLP, Bond Counsel to the Town ("Bond Counsel").
 The legal opinion will be issued on the basis of existing law and will state that the Bonds are valid and binding general obligations of the Town; provided that the rights of the owners of the Bonds and the enforceability of the Bonds may be limited by bankruptcy, insolvency, reorganization, moratorium, and other similar laws affecting creditors' rights and by equitable principles (which may be applied in either a legal or equitable proceeding).
-(See "FORM OF LEGAL OPINION" found in Appendix B of the Preliminary Official Statement).
+See "FORM OF LEGAL OPINION" found in Appendix B of the Preliminary Official Statement.

 Quarles & Brady LLP has also been retained by the Town to serve as Disclosure Counsel to the Town with respect to the Bonds.
-Although, as Disclosure Counsel to the Town, Quarles & Brady LLP has assisted the Town with certain disclosure matters, Quarles & Brady LLP has not undertaken to independently verify the accuracy, completeness or sufficiency of the Official Statement or other offering material relating to the Bonds and assumes no responsibility whatsoever nor shall have any liability to any other party for the statements or information contained or incorporated by reference in the Official Statement.
+Although, as Disclosure Counsel to the Town, Quarles & Brady LLP has assisted the Town with certain disclosure matters, Quarles & Brady LLP has not undertaken to independently verify the accuracy, completeness or sufficiency of this Official Statement or other offering material relating to the Bonds and assumes no responsibility whatsoever nor shall have any liability to any other party for the statements or information contained or incorporated by reference in this Official Statement.
 Further, Quarles & Brady LLP makes no representation as to the suitability of the Bonds for any investor.